Table of Contents

 As you record, you will be able to see the size, choose to record webcam, edit, play, share videos, and also record in H.264 video and 44100 Hz AAC audio.

-- A quick way to record video with microphone
+- A quick way to record video with a microphone

 - Free for macOS users

 - No way to record video in MP4 format

 - Video Editor is very basic and doesn't support any enhancement